Hypothesis Testing 101

 Medical research is important for curing diseases.

-The above statement is correct but this is not a hypothesis as it doesn’t provide information about data, statistics etc.
+The above statement is correct but this is a weak hypothesis as it doesn’t provide information about data, statistics etc.

 Statement 2 →